jason-p-nguyen/threat-hunting-labs/Internet-exposed-devices.md

 - This threat hunting activity was performed in the **Microsoft 365 Defender portal** using **KQL queries** on the `windows-target-1` honeypot VM.
 - Screenshots and KQL outputs have been archived locally.
-- This report is part of my cybersecurity learning portfolio.
+- This report is part of my cybersecurity learning portfolio from Josh Madakor's Cyber Range.

 > 📸 *[Optional: Insert screenshots using `![Alt text](path/to/screenshot.png)`]*